What is congenital stationary night blindness?

 How can congenital stationary night blindness be prevented?

 Breeders and owners can utilize the DNA test for LP to make informed mating decisions and to manage those horses with two copies of LP that will be affected with CSNB.
+The CSNB2 genetic test is appropriate for Tennessee Walking Horses.
+At this time, it is recommended that horses testing CSNB2/CSNB2 also be evaluated by a veterinary ophthalmologist.
 Hair samples may be submitted for testing to the UC Davis Veterinary Genetics Laboratory.

 For more information:

 Bellone, R.R., Holl, H., Setaluri, V., Devi, S., Maddodi, N., Archer, S., Sandmeyer, L., Ludwig, A., Foerster, D., Pruvost, M., Reissmann, M., Bortfeldt, R., Adelson, D.L., Lim, S.L., Nelson, J., Haase, B., Engensteiner, M., Leeb, T., Forsyth, G., Mienaltowski, M.J., Mahadevan, P., Hofreiter, M., Paijmans, J. L.A., Gonzalez-Fortes, G., Grahn, B., & Brooks, S.A.
 (2013).
 Evidence for a Retroviral Insertion in TRPM1 as the Cause of Congenital Stationary Night Blindness and Leopard Complex Spotting in the Horse.
 PLoS ONE, 8(10):e78280. doi: 10.1371/journal.pone.0078280